pfeerick/edgetx/EdgeTX-Installation-with-OpenTX-Companion.md

 _**Note 1: The radio software may default to mode 1 stick configuration.
 If you have a mode 2 radio, you will most likely see a “Throttle Warning”.
 To fix this, go into the radio settings and change to mode 2.**_

+### For radios without SD card storage, use the following steps:
+1. Download the firmware to your computer as described above (steps 1-2 above)
+2. Flash the radio with OpenTX Companion as described in step 3 (this will update the bootloader).
+3. Start the radio normally and format the EEPROM when prompted
+4. Start the Radio in Bootloader Mode using the “three finger boogie*”.
+5. Flash the radio again with OpenTX companion (this will update the Firmware).

+>  *”three finger boogie” = holding trim switches T4 and T1 to center while pushing the power button on.